 By boycotting travel to Sri Lanka, you harm the people innocent to politics and trying to desperately shake off the bad image.
 The veil of war is off, and while people continue to protest against visiting because of the government’s past atrocities, the country’s recent election of the new President, Maithripala Sirisena, can only help pave the way more for change, development and a cleaner image.

 I first considered travelling here two years ago when the Asia traveller circuit was slowly bringing Sri Lanka into the fold.
-Every now and again you would meet a person who had spent two or three weeks there, and its new, distant and mysterious credentials gave it even more of an appeal.
+Now and again you would meet a person who had spent two or three weeks there, and the new, distant and mysterious credentials gave it even more of an appeal.

 What was once an ancient trading port is now South Asia’s hidden gem.
 It’s like Southeast Asia without the heavily trodden path, and where tourism was once concentrated in the centre and south, the more intrepid can access all corners of the country, with the north and east having re-opened for visitors.

-Seen more as a commercial hub, this is not your typical bustling, dusty, Asian whirlwind of a city, but it does have a few charms to discover.
-While the Portuguese Fort from 1505 no longer stands, the Dutch – who were next to colonise – left behind some architectural sites including the ‘Dutch Hospital’ which is now a hip bar and restaurant area, and the Cargills colonial building from the early 1800s that is set to be a Raffles Hotel.
+Seen more like a commercial hub, this is not your typical bustling, dusty, Asian whirlwind of a city, but it does have a few charms to discover.
+While the Portuguese Fort from 1505 no longer stands, the Dutch – who was next to colonise – left behind some architectural sites including the ‘Dutch Hospital’ which is now a hip bar and restaurant area and the Cargills colonial building from the early 1800s that is set to be a Raffles Hotel.

-For extra insight into the real Colombo with the help of locals check out the Cinnamon Hotels local food tour that takes you to street food havens across the city, its photography tour of key historical sites, temples and modern-day architectural favourites, and the Trekurious walking tour which combines hidden historical quirks, untold stories and the ‘Dodgy Bar Tour’.
+For extra insight into the real Colombo with the help of locals check the departure times of the Cinnamon Hotels local food tour that takes you to street food havens across the city.
+There’s also a photography tour of key historical sites, temples and modern-day architectural favourites, and the Trekurious walking tour which combines hidden historical quirks, untold stories and the ‘Dodgy Bar Tour’.